0710783/ICLAB_Homework/ALL_HW_README.md

 2.queen_save is about how to solve the 12-queens problem(advanced-8-queens)

 3.SUBWAY_save is about implementing the player movement patterns in the popular game Subway Surfers.

+4.NN_save is about Recurrent Neural Network,the calculation in this project is complicated,we need to use IEEE floating point to solve it.